 Pioneer 10’s power systems were designed to last at least five years but operated for more than three decades before communications ceased.
 During that time it was the first spacecraft to fly past Mars, visit (and photograph) Jupiter, cross the asteroid belt and transmit data about interplanetary particles.

 Pioneer 11 took the first up-close pictures of Saturn, discovered two new moons and an additional ring around the planet, and found that Saturn emits more than twice as much heat as it receives from the Sun.
-The mission lasted 22 years before communications ceased; now, Pioneer 11 is headed toward the edge of the solar system, bearing a plaque with a message for intelligent beings it may encounter (Pioneer 10 bears a similar plaque).
+The mission lasted 22 years before communications ceased; now, Pioneer 10 and 11 are headed toward the edge of the solar system, bearing plaques with a message for intelligent beings they may encounter

 Voyager 1 flew by Jupiter and Saturn and recently entered interstellar space.
 Along the way, it photographed the Earth -- appearing as a pale blue dot -- from 4 billion miles away.
 Voyager 2 is the only spacecraft to study all four of the giant planets -- Jupiter, Saturn, Uranus and Neptune -- at close range.
 It discovered previously unknown moons around Neptune and Uranus, as well as liquid nitrogen geysers on Triton, one of Neptune’s moons, and transmitted back hundreds of never-before-seen images.